warmist/scripts/docs/quickfort.rst

 :orders:  Uses the manager interface to queue up workorders to manufacture items
           needed by the specified blueprint(s).
 :undo:    Applies the inverse of the specified blueprint.
 Dig tiles are
-          undesignated, buildings are canceled or removed (depending on their construction status), and stockpiles/zones are removed.
-There is no effect for query and config blueprints since they can contain arbitrary key sequences that are not reversible.
+          undesignated, buildings are canceled or scheduled for destruction (depending on their construction status), and stockpiles/zones are removed.

 Examples
 --------